MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/09-create-power-bi-dashboard.md

     ![Picture 41](Linked_image_Files/09-create-power-bi-dashboard_image3.png)

+4. Enter the account details provided to you.

+5. If prompted to update the password, reenter the provided password, and then enter and confirm a new password.

+    *Important: Be sure to record your new password.*

-4. Complete the sign in process.
+6. Complete the sign in process.

-5. If prompted by Microsoft Edge to stay signed in, click **Yes**.
+7. If prompted by Microsoft Edge to stay signed in, click **Yes**.

-6. In the Microsoft Edge browser window, in the Power BI service, in the **Navigation** pane, expand **My Workspace**.
+8. In the Microsoft Edge browser window, in the Power BI service, in the **Navigation** pane, expand **My Workspace**.

     ![Picture 40](Linked_image_Files/09-create-power-bi-dashboard_image4.png)

-7. Leave the Microsoft Edge browser window open.
+9. Leave the Microsoft Edge browser window open.

 ### **Task 2: Get started – Open report**